iterative/dvc.org/content/docs/tutorials/get-started/index.md

 ## Configure

-Remote storage for the <abbr>project</abbr> (see `dvc remote`) should be set up if you need to share data or models outside of the local context, for example with other collaborators or even for yourself to access from a different computing environment.
+Because we'll want to share data and models outside of the local context later (for example with other collaborators or for access from a different computing environment), we're going to set up remote storage for the <abbr>DVC project</abbr>.
 For simplicity, let's set up a _local remote_.

 <details>